offe/phat-marker-sketcher/README.md

 The document editor should include the possibility to change to bold, italic and so on.
 It should support lists (and possibly tables).
 It's probably implemented using a react text editor (Draft.js?
 Quill?
 Slate?).

 The undo feature is central in these types of apps, so all interactions are modelled using the Command Pattern.
+The last couple of hundred actions are also saved in the JSON export.

 ## Future

 ### Element types

+- Box
+- Text button
-- Button
+- Empty Button
 - Label
 - Multi line text
 - Image